-14.12 Non-mineral development within the MSA must demonstrate that the sterilisation of proven mineral resources will not occur as a result of the proposed development, and that the development would not pose a serious hindrance to future extraction or processing in the vicinity.
-If there is a clear and demonstrable need for the non-minerals development to go ahead, the Mineral Planning Authority will work with the relevant district/borough and/or the developer to assess the feasibility of, and where possible ensure, prior extraction of an agreed proportion of the mineral resource before it is sterilised.
+14.13 Non-mineral development within the MSA must demonstrate that the sterilisation of proven mineral resources will not occur as a result of the proposed development, and that the development would not pose a serious hindrance to future extraction or processing in the vicinity.
+If this is not possible and there is a clear and demonstrable need for the non-minerals development to go ahead, the Mineral Planning Authority will work with the relevant district/borough and/or the developer to assess the feasibility of, and where possible ensure, prior extraction of an agreed proportion of the mineral resource before it is sterilised.
+Proposals for prior extraction of minerals must demonstrate that the site will not be left incapable of development for non-mineral use.

-14.13 It is expected that the developer will carry out the necessary site investigations to prove the mineral resource.
+14.14 It is expected that the developer will carry out the necessary site investigations to prove the mineral resource.
 These will take into account factors such as the availability of the mineral, its relative scarcity, the timescale for the development going ahead, the possible extraction of the mineral and the viability of such extraction.